Zaraz7/SimplifiedAuth/README.md

 # Simplified auth
-This is serversided babric modification for Better Than Adventure that allows for authorization using ingame commands, such as /register or /login
+This is server sided babric modification for Better Than Adventure that allows for authorization using ingame commands, such as /register or /login
 <br/>
 In current form only possible to use JSON file based "database"
 ## Licenses